 A user profile consists of the cumulative characteristics of your target audience.
 You can use the profile to combine different criteria, such as user interests, income level, family status, and visits to specified locations.
 By serving ads based on characteristics, you can avoid spending your ad budget on non-targeted impressions.

 Crypta technology lets you precisely target your audience.
 It analyzes users' online behavior and places them in groups.
 To do this, Crypta technology tracks the behavior of typical representatives of that group.
 For example, it looks at what words they use in search queries, what sites they visit, and what time of day they go online.

 During the ad selection process, characteristics entered in the profile are combined (using the “AND” operator).
 The more characteristics you add to a profile, the lower your audience coverage.

-- Socio-demographic profiles
+- Demographic profiles

-Enter the gender, age, and income of users you want to serve your ads to.
+Enter the gender, age, and income of the users you want to serve your ads to.
 For example, you can serve your ad for a new housing complex to users 25 and older with an above-average income.
 Keep in mind that targeting narrow groups of users will lessen your campaign's reach.

-Socio-demographic profiles of users are constructed based on their behavior on the internet.
-For example, you can determine a user's gender and age if the user entered them in Yandex.Passport or if their behavior is similar to that of users of a particular age or gender.
+Demographic profiles of users are constructed based on their behavior on the internet.
+For example, you can determine a user's gender and age if the user entered them in Yandex Passport or if their behavior is similar to that of users of a particular age or gender.

 Select the marital status, number of children, and profession of the users that you want to serve your ads to.
 For example, you can serve your ads for new construction projects to families expecting a baby.